Bitcoin Payments in Hotels & Hospitality | Coinsnap Guide 2026

 • HTML version: universally applicable, Coinsnap account required

-• WordPress plugin: usable with Coinsnap or your own BTCPay server
+• WordPress plugin: usable with Coinsnap or your own BTCPay Server

 • Practical relevance: from online shops to craftsmen to hotels and retailers – wherever invoices are written, Bitcoin can now be accepted as a payment method.